munificent/craftinginterpreters/book/resolving-and-binding.md

 </aside>

+An expression statement contains a single expression to traverse.

 ^code visit-expression-stmt

-An expression statement contains a single expression to traverse.
+An if statement has an expression for its condition and one or two statements for the branches.

 ^code visit-if-stmt

-Here, we can see how resolution is different from interpretation.
+Here, we see how resolution is different from interpretation.
 When we resolve an `if` statement, there is no control flow.
 We resolve the condition and *both* branches.
-Where a dynamic execution only steps into the branch that *is* run, a static analysis is conservative -- it analyzes any branch that *could* be run.
+Where a dynamic execution steps only into the branch that *is* run, a static analysis is conservative -- it analyzes any branch that *could* be run.
 Since either one could be reached at runtime, we resolve both.

-Moving along...
+Like expression statements, a `print` statement contains a single subexpression.

 ^code visit-print-stmt

-Like expression statements, a `print` statement contains a single subexpression.
+Same deal for return.

 ^code visit-return-stmt

-Same deal for return.
+As in `if` statements, with a `while` statement, we resolve its condition and resolve the body exactly once.

 ^code visit-while-stmt

-As in `if` statements, with a `while` statement, we resolve its condition and resolve the body exactly once.

 That covers all the statements.
-Onto expressions...
+On to expressions...

-^code visit-binary-expr

 Our old friend the binary expression.
 We traverse into and resolve both operands.

+^code visit-binary-expr

+Calls are similar -- we walk the argument list and resolve them all.
+The thing being called is also an expression (usually a variable expression), so that gets resolved too.

 ^code visit-call-expr

-Calls are similar -- we walk the argument list and resolve them all.
-The thing being called is also an expression (usually a variable expression) so that gets resolved too.
+Parentheses are easy.

 ^code visit-grouping-expr

-Parentheses are easy.
+Literals are easiest of all.

 ^code visit-literal-expr

-Literals are easiest of all.
-Since a literal expression doesn't mention any variables and doesn't contain any subexpressions, there is no work to do.
+A literal expression doesn't mention any variables and doesn't contain any subexpressions so there is no work to do.

+Since a static analysis does no control flow or short-circuiting, logical expressions are exactly the same as other binary operators.

 ^code visit-logical-expr

-Since a static analysis does no control flow or short-circuiting, logical expressions are exactly the same as other binary operators.

-^code visit-unary-expr

 And, finally, the last node.
 We resolve its one operand.

+^code visit-unary-expr

 With all of these visit methods, the Java compiler should be satisfied that Resolver fully implements Stmt.Visitor and Expr.Visitor.
 Now is a good time to take a break, have a snack, maybe a little nap.

 ## Interpreting Resolved Variables